PicsArt/picsart-creative-apis-python-sdk/docs/examples/quickstart.rst

 In order to use the Picsart Python SDK, you need to obtain an API KEY from `picsart.io <https://picsart.io/>`_ portal.

-The framework will automatically look for the API KEY in the `PICSART_API_KEY` environment variable.
+The framework will automatically look for the API KEY in the :code:`PICSART_API_KEY` environment variable.
 If the environment variable isn't set, you will have to pass it programmatically.
 Refer the section below.

 Using Picsart Python SDK